|Nutritional Guidelines (per serving)|

 Add more confectioners' sugar or orange juice, as needed, for spreading or piping consistency.
 Beat in a few drops of orange food coloring, if desired.

 Use to frost a cake or cupcakes.
-Refrigerate leftovers, covered, for up to one month.
+Refrigerate leftover frosting, covered, for up to one month.

+American buttercream—of which this recipe is a variation—is a combination of butter and confectioners' sugar.
 European buttercreams are typically made without confectioners' sugar and include egg whites or whole eggs.
-The most popular of these are Swiss, Italian, and French buttercreams.
+The most popular are Swiss, Italian, and French buttercreams.

-The Swiss version has a granulated sugar and egg white base that is fully cooked over a water bath and then whipped into a fluffy meringue that is enriched with lots and lots of butter.
-The sugar dissolves with the heat and there is no graininess that is often found in some American buttercreams.
+- Swiss: Made from an egg white base that's fully cooked over a water bath and then whipped into a fluffy meringue enriched with lots of butter.
+Granulated sugar is added and dissolves with the heat—no graininess remains.